TinaMuuto/content-scrape/README.md

-README.md Content
-Markdown

-# Advanced Web Content & Asset Auditor
+# Web Content & Asset Auditor

 A Streamlit web application for performing detailed website content audits.
 This tool crawls a list of URLs to produce a granular **Component Inventory** and a comprehensive **Asset Inventory**, providing a structured and analyzable dataset of a website's content.